julian-molina/Documentation/pages/suite/suite-masters-bots-layers.md

 {% include image.html file='interface/masters-bots-layers-01-volumes.gif' url='yes' max-width='100' caption='Volume.' %}

-## Candle Stairs Patterns
+## Candle Channels

-This is an unusual pattern proving any dataset may be plotted on the charts (and by extension, that anything can be added to the system).
-A Stair Pattern is defined as a set of candles going in the same direction, either up or down.
-You can think of these patterns as "Candle Channels", as they represent channels with an up or down direction based on underlying candles direction.
+A candles channel is defined as a set of candles going in the same direction, either up or down.
+They represent channels with an up or down direction based on underlying candles direction.

 {% include image.html file='interface/masters-bots-layers-02-candle-pattern-stairs.gif' url='yes' max-width='100' caption='A simple pattern forming ascending or descending stairs.' %}

-## Volume Stairs Patterns
+## Volume Channels

 A similar concept, this time with volumes.
-Whenever a sequence of volume bars is found where each one is bigger than the previous one, they are bundled together in a "Stair".
+Whenever a sequence of volume bars is found where each one is bigger than the previous one, they are bundled together in a channel.
 The same applies when they are going down (the next is smaller than the previous one).
 For a trading bot, this serves to identify if sell or buy volumes are rising or declining.

 {% include image.html file='interface/masters-bots-layers-03-volume-pattern-stairs.gif' url='yes' max-width='100' caption='A simple pattern forming ascending or descending stairs.' %}